-- Conduction.
-Heat conduction takes place through different mechanisms in different media.
-Theoretically it takes place in a gas through collisions of the molecules; in a fluid through oscillations of each molecule in a "cage" formed by its nearest neighbors; and in metals by electrons carrying heat or in other solids by molecular motion.
-Typical for heat conduction is that the heat flux is proportional to the temperature gradient. - Convection.
-Heat convection takes place through the net displacement of a fluid, which transports the heat content in a fluid through the fluid's own velocity.
-The term convection is also used for the heat dissipation from a solid surface to a fluid, where the heat transfer coefficient and the temperature difference across a fictive film describe the flux.
-The Heat Transfer Module includes both descriptions. - Radiation.
-Heat transfer by radiation takes place through the transport of photons, which solid surfaces can absorb or reflect.
+- Conduction-Heat conduction takes place through different mechanisms in different media.
+Theoretically it takes place in a gas through collisions of the molecules; in a fluid through oscillations of each molecule in a "cage" formed by its nearest neighbors; in metals mainly by electrons carrying heat and in other solids by molecular motion which in crystals take the form of lattice vibrations known as phonons.
+Typical for heat conduction is that the heat flux is proportional to the temperature gradient. - Convection-Heat convection takes place through the net displacement of a fluid, which transports the heat content in a fluid through the fluid's own velocity.
+The term convection is also used for the heat dissipation from a solid surface to a fluid, where the heat transfer coefficient and the temperature difference across a fictitious film describe the flux.
+The Heat Transfer Module includes both descriptions. - Radiation-Heat transfer by radiation takes place through the transport of photons, which solid surfaces can absorb or reflect.
 The Heat Transfer Module includes surface-to-surface radiation, which accounts for shadowing and diffuse reflections between radiating surfaces.
 It also includes surface-to-ambient radiation where the ambient surroundings are treated as a black body with known temperature.